 Weekly Planner for Kindergarten

 Not sure what you’ll be doing with your kindergartner this week?
 Tired of trying to find supplies and not being able to do an activity because you’re missing things?
+Get yourself organized for the week ahead with this weekly planner for kindergarten.

 Love homeschool planner printables?
-Get yourself organized for the week ahead with this weekly planner for kindergarten.
-Know exactly what supplies, books, and videos you need for the week so that you can have fun teaching and less time worrying.
+Know exactly which supplies, books, and videos you need for the week so you can have fun teaching and spend less time worrying.

-Kindergarten is filled with hands-on activities, songs and movement to make learning stick.
+Kindergarten is filled with hands-on activities, songs, and movement to make learning stick.
 Enjoy spending this time learning to teach your child to read and write.

 It doesn’t have to be a bore.

-Get your week organized so you can actually have fun teaching your child too.
+Get your week organized so you can actually have fun teaching your child, too.

 This post may contain affiliate links meaning I get commissions for purchases made through links in this post.
 Read my disclosure policy here.